1) What is a steel band?

-ANSWER: Very few bands can do this, but they do exist- and for short impact performances they are very effective indeed!
+ANSWER: Very few bands can do this, but for short impact performances they are very effective indeed!
 They have to be those bands that play with one single pan per musician who are willing and happy to strap their heavy steel instruments around their necks and play while parading.
-As the task is physically demanding bands will place some restrictions on how long they can do this for and over what distance.
+As the task is physically demanding, bands will place some restrictions on how long they can do this for and over what distance.
 You are likely, therefore, to have alternative steel band hire FAQs that are not on this page.
 Please call us for the answers to these.

 9) What will the band wear?

-ANSWER: Unless they are told otherwise fully professional bands will assume that you would prefer them to be dressed suitably for a Caribbean theme.
+ANSWER: Fully professional bands will assume that you would prefer them to be dressed suitably for a Caribbean theme.
 They will do this regardless of whether your event is Caribbean-themed or not.
 Community bands may dress more casually wearing their own branded t-shirts unless advised otherwise, but some guidance from you on the basis of photos of any particular band should help guide them to your preferred choices.

 10) Can we play on the band’s steel pans at my party?